Visitor conditions

 a. to offer goods of any kind for sale or to provide them free of charge;

-d. hinder other visitors, including but not limited to, by causing noise nuisance from the use of mobile phones or other sources of noise nuisance;
+d. to hinder other visitors, including but not limited to, by causing noise nuisance from the use of mobile phones or other sources of noise nuisance;

 f. to eat food brought from home at the inn or on the terrace;